elabftw/elabftw/src/services/advancedSearchQuery/readme.md

   - add a class method named `visitFieldNew_field` to visitor `src/services/advancedSearchQuery/visitors/QueryBuilderVisitor.php` and add the necessary SQL `WHERE` fragment to it
 - reflect the changes of the grammar also in the highlighter `src/ts/prism-elabftwquery.ts`
 - add a user query fragment to the unit test `tests/unit/services/AdvancedSearchQueryTest.php`, e.g.: `new_field:"test query"`
-- update the search syntax documentation `src/templates/search-syntax-doc-modal.html` and perhaps the shortened field list in `src/templates/search.html`
+- update the search syntax documentation `src/templates/search-help-modal.html`

 This is not a comprehensive set of instructions that will work for all fields.
 There can be more complex code changes like for example for the date or timestamp fields.
 In this cases the new grammar classes (`src/services/advancedSearchQuery/grammar`) and interfaces (`src/services/advancedSearchQuery/interfaces/`) also need to be added/extended.